LSENS-BMI-EPFL/camera_control/README.md

     - subjects = a list of experimental subjects to select.
 Can be manually entered in GUI
     - labview = a list of labview channels to select, e.g. ['Dev1/port0/line0'] (optional).
 Can be manually entered in GUI <br/><br/>

+**LSENS**: The template to follow is `write_camera_details.py`.
+This file will also ask that you configure a device state for each camera object listed above.
+These states will be saved and loaded upon camera initialization.
+This requires that you now which of `cam_0`/`cam_1` corresponds to which view, if your configuration parameters are view-dependent (e.g. FPS).
+WIP

 ## To Run the Program: